 When it comes to your work from home wardrobe, try to avoid fabrics such as polyester, nylon and lycra which breathe less well and can make you feel hot.

 Think about the style and fit as well.
-Loose, flowing garments such as skirts, wide-leg trousers and shorts will help to keep you cool when you work from home.
+Loose, flowing garments such as skirts, wide-leg trousers and shorts will help to keep you more comfortable and cool when you work from home.

 The upside of not being in the office is nobody needs to know if you need to sit in your underwear!
 (Just remember to change before a video meeting!)